 Playing major U.S. clubs, major festivals and at countless universities and jazz societies, Giacomo’s enormous appeal and popularity are obvious from the many repeat engagements he has had at these venues.
 He’s also performed and taught in Europe, Russia and Australia.

-Gates has eight heavily acclaimed CDs, all charting in the Top 20, with two #1 recordings, for six and four weeks!
-The most recent release in April 2017, “What Time is it?” on Savant Records (his 4th on Savant), garnering rave reviews and receiving heavy airplay and reaching number 8 on the national jazz radio charts.
+Gates has nine heavily acclaimed CDs, all charting in the Top 20, with 2 #1 recordings, for six and four weeks.
+The most recent release, in February, 2022, ‘YOU’, his fifth on Savant Records is garnering rave reviews, receiving heavy airplay and reaching #5 on national jazz radio charts.
+Eighteen songs with ‘YOU’ in the title…it’s all about YOU.

 “Everything is Cool,” Savant, July 2015, also rave reviews, with heavy national and international airplay as well.